 HAC recommends these 5 documentaries to learn about pollutants and their impact on your health.

-This one hour and forty-five-minute documentary explores the air quality and pollutions risks in China as told by Chai Jing.
-Jing is a journalist whose unborn daughter formed a tumor, which Chai attributed to the poor environmental quality in China.
+Explore air quality and pollution risks in China with Chai Jing,a journalist.
+Jing attributes poor environmental quality in China to his unborn daughter tumor.
 Chai presents her research through lecture, footage taken on site at factories and interviews with political figures, businesses, and environmental experts.
-The film was praised by many for it exploration of an elephant in the room, being environmental health in China, the film even positively affected environmental quality and air quality businesses after its release.
+The film was praised by many for its exploration of an elephant in the room, being environmental health in China, the film even positively affected environmental quality and air quality businesses after its release.